demisto/content/Packs/HelloWorld/README.md

-Note: Support for this pack will be moving to the partner around 20, May, 2022.
+Note: Support for this pack moved to the partner on May, 20, 2022.
+Please contact the partner directly via the support link on the right